EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Benchmark Construction

 \subsection{Efficiency-critical Problem Collection}

-\paragraph{Coding Problem Collection} Inspired by the common practice~\cite{bell2023understanding,harper2022interview,behroozi2019hiring} of using LeetCode problems to evaluate human developers' abilities in writing efficient algorithms, we collect the coding problems that appear on LeetCode.
+\paragraph{Coding problem collection} Inspired by the common practice~\cite{bell2023understanding,harper2022interview,behroozi2019hiring} of using LeetCode problems to evaluate human developers' abilities in writing efficient algorithms, we collect the coding problems that appear on LeetCode.
 Specifically, we collect all problems tagged with ``LeetCode'' on the HuggingFace platform.
-We remove duplicate problems with identical problem ID (each project has a unique ID in LeetCode).
+We remove duplicate problems with identical problem IDs (each project has a unique ID in LeetCode).
 We also remove problems whose interview frequencies are lower than 40\% at LeetCode.
-At the end we obtain 2,605 problems as initial problem candidates.
+In the end, we obtain 2,605 problems as initial problem candidates.

-\paragraph{Efficiency-Critical Problem Filtering} This step selects efficiency-critical problems from the initial 2,605 problem candidates.
-The problems collected from HuggingFace are not tagged with algorithm topics, therefore, we map each problem in LeetCode and label the problem with the ``Topic'' tag provided by LeetCode.
-We then choose typical algorithms (\cref{tab:dataset}) that are introduced in common algorithm text books \cite{Shyamasundar1996IntroductionTA}, which are also the most widely covered in Leetcode.
-This yields 1,146 problems all together.
+\paragraph{Efficiency-critical problem filtering} This step selects efficiency-critical problems from the initial 2,605 problem candidates.
+The problems collected from HuggingFace are not tagged with algorithm topics.
+Therefore, we map each problem in LeetCode and label the problem with the ``Topic'' tag provided by LeetCode.
+We then choose typical algorithms (\cref{tab:dataset}) that are introduced in common algorithm textbooks \cite{Shyamasundar1996IntroductionTA}, which are also the most widely covered in Leetcode.
+This yields 1,146 problems altogether.